telvarost/HauntedSands-StationAPI/README.md

   * The lost soul attacks by charging the player
     * Charge speed increases as the mob gets closer to their player target
   * Lost souls drop stolen armor on death along with a locked chest (used in the Grave crafting recipe)
+  * No lost soul will be created if player inventory and armor slots are empty
 * Ability to create a grave on player death that contains main inventory items (including hotbar)
   * The grave will not contain armor or modded slot items
-  * Grave vanishes on use and items are dropped
+  * Grave vanishes on use and items are dropped (a permanent version can be crafted, see recipe below)
   * Grave is blast resistant to creepers
-    * A creeper standing on it may still be able to blow it up
+    * A creeper standing on it may still be able to blow it up (usually only happens with slab graves)
   * Grave will be a slab if less than half or half the main inventory slots are filled
     * Grave slabs combine using beta slab logic
   * Grave will be a full block (Columbarium) if more than half the main inventory slots are filled